dennisnordberg/julia-school/content/julia/json.md

 In our `equipment` column, we have a dictionary in each row.

-In the first row, we have:
+For example, in the first row, we have:

 `Dict{String, Any}("max_payload" => 180, "launcher" => "Falcon 1")`